 The first tasks revolved around Baba’s Tree.

 Several weeks earlier, 24-cubic yards of mulch for Baba’s Tree had been delivered to Meher Mount and were now waiting to be spread around the tree.

-The mulch creates a "living soil" which attracts microbes that interact with the tree's roots and it helps to hold in moisture - both of which promote the potential recovery of Baba's Tree.
+The mulch creates a "living soil" which sustains microbes that interact with the tree's roots and it helps to hold in moisture - both of which promote the potential recovery of Baba's Tree.

 As the group worked the clouds drifted over Avatar’s Point creating a slight mist.
 Just as this task was finished, the drizzle started.

 In addition to the mulch, there were still several piles of logs that had been harvested in early February from the dead and fallen parts of Baba’s Tree.

 They needed to be transported to the storage area, covered with tarps, and left to age for future use.